HAW-schuenemann/STAT-QMIB/STAT-solutions/Functions Glossary.md

 # STAT FUNCTION REFERENCE (Alphabetical Order)
 **📘 STAT Course Function Reference (Alphabetical Order) - All functions used in Tasks 1–17**

-This reference lists all R functions used across Tasks 1–17, providing comprehensive details on usage and core arguments.
+This reference lists all R functions used across Tasks 1–17, providing comprehensive details on usage, core function syntax, and arguments.

 For each function, you will find:
 * What it does